 If there are any other users recorded in the template, invitations to the new project will be sent automatically to them, as soon as you create the project.

 What a team is, is clear to anyone, however, common misconception (at least in Nozbe) falls on the question who is my teammate and who is just a partner/cooperator.
-From Nozbe’s perspective teammate is anyone who is part of your multi-user account, regardless of sharing in on projects.
+From Nozbe’s perspective teammate is anyone who is part of your multi-user account, regardless of sharing projects.
 To put this in plain English, sharing/inviting someone to a project does not mean they are your teammate, they are only your cooperators and it is possible you will share with them just one project or might as well many.
 A teammate is someone who has been invited to share multi-user account, and as opposed to a cooperator.
-Such person has access to Team tab containing information on tasks assigned to other members, on what has been recently done by whom and can see list of other teammates (not just people on shared projects); but they also may not cooperate with you directly.
+Such person has access to Team tab containing information on tasks assigned to other members, on what has been recently done by whom and can see list of other teammates (not just people on shared projects).
+It is possible, though, that they also may not be cooperating with you directly.
 One more thing that distinguishes a teammate from a cooperator- teammate does not pay for their account directly, their account is paid for from the fee paid by the master/owner.
 To give you an example from Nozbe.
 Our company has just one Business account, and all employees are teammates (paid from common source) there are some of us which, to name just one, like Zosia (Japanese CHO) do not cooperate with directly for instance Lori (English proof-reader).
 With her only few on our team work with.
 You may have people like that in your company as well.
 Cooperator, usually, has an independent individual account or is a member of totally different team e.g. it can be your friend with whom you share a “birthday for my son” project; or your lawyer with whom you are working on “legal actions against B”.

-Inviting someone to your team.
+Inviting someone to your team